-To align the analog channels with the digital channels, the 2.5 V position on the CMOS analog waveforms are time aligned with the CMOS logic transitions which occur at the 2.5 V threshold.
+To align the analog channels with the digital channels, the $2.5\ V\ 50\%$ amplitude position on the CMOS analog waveforms are time aligned with the CMOS logic transitions which occur at the $2.5\ V$ threshold.
 As shown in Figure 7, a -1.60 ns deskew is used to align the analog channel to the digital channel.
 This deskew process is repeated for the other analog channels.

-The analog channels skews should be checked when the analog probes are changed and the digital thresholds should be checked when measuring a different logic family.
-With the threshold and skews configured, the MSO is ready for verifying and debugging digital circuits.
-Next, several examples of verifying a design using an MSO will be discussed.
+The analog channel's skews should be checked when the analog probes are changed and the digital thresholds should be checked when measuring a different logic family.
+With the threshold and skews configured, the oscilloscope is ready for verifying and debugging digital circuits.